 COVID-19 has changed a lot in our lives.
+But there are many day-to-day stressors that will impact our lives, regardless of the pandemic.

 Stress touches every life.
 It can threaten your health.
 How you cope with it is important.